aaru-dps/Aaru/CONTRIBUTING.md

   folder should be used.
-* [Aaru.Filters](https://github.com/aaru-dps/Aaru/tree/master/Aaru.Filters) - A filter is a modification of the data before it can be passed to the disk image module (compression, fork union, etc), and this module provides support for them.
-If a image is compressed, say in gzip, or encoded, say in AppleDouble, a filter is the responsible of decompressing or decoding it on-the-fly.
+* [Aaru.Filters](https://github.com/aaru-dps/Aaru/tree/master/Aaru.Filters) - A filter is a modification of the data before it can be passed to the disk image module (compression, fork union, etc.), and this module provides support for them.
+If an image is compressed, say in gzip, or encoded, say in AppleDouble, a filter is the responsible for decompressing or decoding it on-the-fly.
 * [Aaru.Helpers](https://github.com/aaru-dps/Aaru.Helpers) - This module contains a collection of helpers for array manipulation, big-endian marshalling, datetime conversion, hexadecimal printing, string manipulation and byte swapping.